xyperine/Genesis-Constructa/README.md

 ## Screenshots 🖼️

 Some screenshots may be out of date and may not represent the current state of the game.
-I will try to upload relevant screenshots as soon as something changes.
+I will try to upload relevant screenshots as soon as something visual changes.

 <img src=Screenshots/Colonization%20Mobile%20Game_001.jpg width=200> &nbsp;
 <img src=Screenshots/Colonization%20Mobile%20Game_002.jpg width=200> &nbsp;